polo-language/zip-blocks/README.md

 #### zipFilesInDir(inputDir, outputDir, [blockSize])

 Creates zip archives of all files at the root of `inputDir`, grouping files into blocks of less than or equal to the specified size.
 `blockSize` defaults to 20MB if no value is provided.
-The value used to determine how many files to place in each block defaults to 1 (equivalent to no compression - for already compressed formats).
+The assumed compression ratio used to determine the maximum number of files per block defaults to 1 (equivalent to no compression).

 #### setCompressionRatio(ratio)

-Sets the assumed compression ratio used to determine how many files to place into a block to the provided value if it is between 0.01 and 1, inclusive.
-The default compression ratio is 1 (no compression).
-Not that setting the compression ratio does not affect the actual zip compression.
+Sets the assumed compression ratio to the provided value - from 0.01 to 1, inclusive.
+Note that setting the compression ratio does not affect the actual zip compression performance.

 #### on(event, callback)